Special Circumstances

 Beginning 2023-2024 if you had an APPROVED dependency override at Chaffey College in the prior aid year, you are not required to submit a dependency override appeal again.

-If you have special circumstances that you would like to have evaluated by a financial aid administrator, please answer the questions in the Professional Judgement Assessment Form.
+If you have special or unusual circumstance that you would like to have evaluated by a financial aid administrator, please answer the questions in the Professional Judgement Assessment Form.
+Student should describe the circumstances in detail and must submit supporting documentation along with their request.
+You must have a processed FAFSA (a completed verification if you were selected) on file before your form will be considered.

-The Financial Aid office will determine if your special conditions qualify for review in accordance with Federal, State, and Institutional guidelines.
-If so, you will be required to submit an appeal along with supporting documentation for processing.
-Your financial aid file must be complete prior to submitting an appeal.
-A Financial Aid staff member will be in contact with you after you complete the questionnaire.
-Be sure you complete your FAFSA for the applicable award year online.
+Once your form has been received, the Financial Aid office will review your specical condition in accordance with Federal, State, and institutional guidelines, and determine if you would benefit from an appeal.
+If your condition does, you will be required to submit an appeal (either Special or Unusual circumstance) along with supporting documentation for processing.
+A Financial Aid staff member will be in contact with you after you complete the questionnaire and provide instructions on which appeal to submit.
+Your financial aid file must be complete prior to submitting an appeal, so be sure to complete your FAFSA for the applicable award year.